AndreyPunter/drums/README.md

-# drums
-first day of wesbos 30 days
+# Drumkit built with the help of Wes Bos

+## The stack

+HTML, CSS, vanilla JS